CompHound/CompHoundWeb/README.md

 Its REST API is accessible via the route [/api/v1](https://comphound.herokuapp.com/api/v1).

-[/api/v1/instances](https://comphound.herokuapp.com/api/v1/instances) should in theory returning all database entries, but it will fails.
+[/api/v1/instances](https://comphound.herokuapp.com/api/v1/instances) should in theory returning all database entries, but it will fail with an application error.
+Probably due to too large data.

 However, you can use [/api/v1/instances/:id](https://comphound.herokuapp.com/api/v1/instances/48891eaa-9041-405b-a10f-f06585de3cbb-0001de6d) to retrieve the JSON document for a specific entry.